jeffcampbellmakesgames/unity-coc/README.md

-# unity-coc
+# JCMG CoC
-CoC is a convention over configuration library for Unity that helps to set a common folder convention in a Unity project.
+JCMG CoC is a convention over configuration library for Unity that helps to set a common folder convention in a Unity project.
 It also helps enable tools and other frameworks to have a set of well-known locations to integrate into for resource reading/writing/sharing.

 ## Importing JCMG CoC
 Using this library in your project can be done in two ways: